-Five Steps to Bigger Legs
+Five Exercises For Stronger And Bigger Legs

 So, you’ve been training steadily at the gym for a while now, working those abs, biceps, shoulders and lats with ruthless efficiency.
 You’ve noticed your physique improve leaps and bounds.
 It’s all starting to come together and… wait a minute; you haven’t been skipping leg day, have you?